mtpalovic/The-Moving-Average-Strategy/README.md

-This is the repository of my personal project.
-It focuses on quantitative and machine learning methods in finance.
-Data from yahoo finance and/or bloomberg terminal (institutional access provided).
+This is my bloomberg terminal project.
+Start date 11-07-2021.
 Written in jupyter notebook.